BoPann/bo-cyber-logbook/soc-level1/phishing-analysis/phishing-analysis.md

 	- https://mxtoolbox.com/SuperTool.aspx
 	- https://urlscan.io/

-- extract link is tedious, here are some tools to help with that (thank god)
+- Extracting link is tedious, here are some tools to help with that (thank god)
 	- https://www.convertcsv.com/url-extractor.htm
 	- https://gchq.github.io/CyberChef/#recipe=Extract_URLs(false,false,false)

-- when we have a hash of a file, we can scan it using:
+- When we have a hash of a file, we can scan it using:
 	- https://talosintelligence.com/talos_file_reputation
 	- https://www.virustotal.com/gui/home/upload

-- sandbox tool
+- Sandbox tool
 	- https://app.any.run/
 	- https://hybrid-analysis.com/